DhirajBhakta/reflections/Temporal/general.md

     - `tctl` can trigger a workflow execution
 - **SDK** (client)
     - use this in your code to trigger a workflow execution
+	- Major usecases
+		- Start a workflow
+		- Signal a workflow
+		- Query a workflow
+		- Get result of a workflow execution
+		- List all workflow executions..
+	- uses gRPC to communicate with the cluster.